-Mortgage and hypothecation are terms that are generally used to explain charge on assets secured for any loan.
-In both the cases, the ownership lies with the borrower which is the prime similarity between the two.
-However, these two mainly differ on the nature of asset secured, loan tenor, possession of the asset and loan amount.
+Mortgage and hypothecation are generally used to explain charges on assets secured for any loan.
+In both cases, the ownership lies with the borrower, which is the prime similarity between the two.
+However, these two mainly differ in the nature of asset secured, loan tenor, possession of the asset, and loan amount.
 Let us see in detail mortgage vs hypothecation.

 Type of Security

 Hypothecation is a charge created by a movable asset.
-The asset under hypothecation is usually a movable asset like a vehicle, stocks, accounts receivables, small machines etc. A mortgage is a charge created over immovable property which may include land, buildings, factory premise, godown /warehouse, anything that is attached to the earth or something permanently fastened to anything that is attached to the earth.
-One needs to note that crops though attached to earth cannot be included as “mortgaged” as they can be easily detached and sold.
+The asset under hypothecation is usually a movable asset like a vehicle, stocks, accounts receivables, small machines, etc. A mortgage is a charge created over immovable property, which may include land, buildings, factory premise, godown /warehouse, anything that is attached to the earth, or something permanently fastened to anything that is attached to the earth.
+One needs to note that crops though attached to the earth, cannot be included as “mortgaged” as they can be easily detached and sold.

 Possession of the Asset